maxsilvauk/reactjs-weather-app/README.md

 ```
 yarn build
 ```
-* Navigate to build folder
+* Navigate to the build folder
 ```
 reactjs-weather-app/build
 ```
-* Test application with Jehst (Facebook testing suite build ontop of Jasmine) - Need to complete!!
+* Test application with Jest (Facebook testing suite built on Jasmine) - Need to complete!!
 ```
 yarn test
 ```